FR EN

 → MN90 table: 5 min stop at 3m, TDT = 7 min, SDG = F

-This means: ascend at 15-17 m/min to 3m, stay 9 minutes at 3m, then complete the ascent.
+This means: ascend at 15-17 m/min to 3m, stay 5 minutes at 3m, then complete the ascent at the required rate.

 Step 3: Managing a successive dive